-Hang out at Jester King
+Sample craft beer at Jester King Brewery

 There is also a restaurant with a wide selection of appetizers and pizzas to soak up the alcohol.
-As an interlude from the eating and drinking, check out one of the brewery or farm tours or some of the games available to play on the property.
+As an interlude from the eating and drinking, check out one of the tours or some of the games available to play.

 Growing up in Dallas, we learned a thing or two about good BBQ, and Austin is home to some of the best in the country.

-Other Austin barbecue favorites include Franklin Barbecue (be prepared for the wait), Terry Black’s, and StileSwitch BBQ & Brew.
+Other barbecue favorites include Franklin Barbecue (be prepared for the wait), Terry Black’s, and Stiles Switch BBQ & Brew.

-Watch Esther’s Follies
+See Esther’s Follies

 With tequila, lime juice, and orange liqueur, Ranch Water’s ingredients bear a striking similarity to those in a margarita, but it’s topped off with many Austinites’ favorite drink–the sparkling mineral water called Topo Chico.
 It’s light, refreshing, and packs a surprising punch, so make sure to hydrate along the way.

-Visit Rainey Street
+Bar hop on Rainey Street

 Probably the most unique street in the city, Rainey Street is filled with cute craftsmen houses from the 1930s that have been re-purposed as bars.
 Everywhere you look there are patios decked out in lights, food trucks, restaurants, and people.
 So many people.
 In fact, I hesitated to put Rainey Street on the list of places to see in Austin because it’s such a tourist attraction.
 Locals do go there, but it’s somewhat infrequent and almost never on the weekends.

-Seek out a speakeasy
+Hang out at a speakeasy

 At Small Victory, there’s no secret buzzer or password, though you may find yourself wondering if you’re in the right place.
 A couple of doors and a small flight of stairs are the only thing between you and cocktail heaven.
 They also offer a selection of charcuterie and cheese plates.

-Watch the sunset at The Oasis
+See sunset at The Oasis on Lake Travis

 With a multi-deck patio overlooking the lake, the Oasis has unparalleled views.
-There is a full-service restaurant, but it serves up to 2500 people and doesn’t accept reservations, so set your expectations and patience accordingly if eating there is a priority (though it probably shouldn’t be).
+There is a restaurant, but it serves up to 2500 people and doesn’t accept reservations, so set your expectations and patience accordingly if eating there is a priority (though it probably shouldn’t be).

 Our best advice is to eat before or after your visit so you don’t have to deal with the wait.
-Instead, spend your time at the Oasis by hitting the bar at Oasis Brewing Company and enjoy your tasty beverage while watching the sky light up at twilight.
+Instead, spend your time at the Oasis hitting the bar at Oasis Brewing Company and enjoy your tasty beverage while watching the sky light up at twilight.
 The secret is that the colors get even better after sunset.
-It truly is spectacular and one of the most unique things to do in Austin.
+It truly is spectacular and one of the best things to do in Austin.

-See the bats
+Watch the Congress Bridge bats

-From spring through early fall, the bats start their flight around sunset and continue flying sometimes for as long as 2-3 hours.
+From spring through early fall, the bats start their flight around sunset and continue flying for as long as 2-3 hours.
 At the height of the season, there may be as many as 1.5 million bats taking to the air above Lady Bird Lake.

-Plan to arrive at least an hour before dusk in order to find parking and get your spot.
+Arrive at least an hour before dusk in order to find parking and get your spot.
 The Statesman Bat Observation Center adjacent to the bridge is a great place to go, but there are other vantage points along the Butler Hike & Bike Trail and on the bridge itself, though it can get quite crowded.